creopse/.github/profile/README.md

 ## About Creopse

 **Creopse** is a cutting-edge hybrid Content Management System (CMS) designed to simplify web development and content management.
-Built on the robust foundation of **Laravel 10**, Creopse combines flexibility, scalability, and ease of use to empower developers and businesses alike.

 ---

 ### 🌟 Key Features